LiaScript/LiaScript-Exporter/README.md

 To generate an APK project of your course locally, download the [Android SDK](https://developer.android.com/studio) and provide the path via the option `--android-sdk`.
-Additionally you will have to define an `appId` via `--android-appId`, which is in most cases an unique URL (in reverse order) that is pointing to your website/project.
+Additionally you will have to define an `appId` via `--android-appId`, which is in most cases a unique URL (in reverse order) that is pointing to your website/project.
 This export uses [capacitorjs](https://capacitorjs.com) to pack the entire LiaScript runtime environment and your resources into one installable Android apk.